ANNarchy/ANNarchy/docs/manual/Parser.rst

         tau * dmp/dt + mp = baseline : init = 0.2
     """

-It must be a single value (the same for all neurons in the population or all synapses in the projeciton) and should not depend on other parameters and variables.
+It must be a single value (the same for all neurons in the population or all synapses in the projection) and should not depend on other parameters and variables.
 This initial value can be specifically changed after the ``Population`` or ``Projection`` objects are created (see :doc:`Populations`).

 **Min and Max values of a variable**